zeroluck/docs/sources/reference/api/scim-2.0.md

 <a id="getGroupById">Find Group by id</a>

-Returns a Group on the basis of provided id as path param (https://tools.ietf.org/html/draft-ietf-scim-api-19#section-3.4.2.1)
+Returns a Group on the basis of provided id as path parameter (https://tools.ietf.org/html/draft-ietf-scim-api-19#section-3.4.2.1)